seakerOner/seakcutils/README.md

 A **dependency-aware job scheduling** system built on top of the thread pool.

-> **Job System Limitation**
+> **Job System Status**
 >
-> The current Job System uses a fixed-size arena (4096 jobs).
+> The Job System currently relies on arena-based allocation for job handles.
-> When the arena reaches capacity, it is reset and any pending or scheduled jobs
+> A low-level, epoch-based Region Arena has been implemented to support
-> become invalid.
+> stable handles and reuse across execution phases.
 >
-> A region-based arena is planned to provide stable job handles, reuse, and
+> Full integration of the Region Arena into the Job System is still in progress.
-> unbounded job creation.
-Until then, this job system should be considered
+> Until this integration is complete, the Job System should be considered
-> experimental and not suitable for production workloads.
+> **experimental** and not yet suitable for production workloads.

 - Key features:
     - Job continuations: schedule dependent jobs automatically when prerequisites complete